peterzieba/5Vpld/README.md

 </details>

 # Requirements
+* The actual PLD/CPLD chip you'd like to work with.
+* A software workflow covered here.
+Highly recommended is using the CUPL.EXE compiler on Linux or Windows with the helper utilities covered here.
 ![See PROGRAMMING.md](PROGRAMMING.md).
 TL;DR:
 * An EPROM/Device programmer if you wish to use the ATF16V8 or ATF22V10 parts
 * A JTAG programmer for the ATF150x parts